 I am a computer scientist with a predilection for building software systems (and, more recently, for deploying services) that solve problems in the sciences.
-I like to think that I am part of a movement aimed at re-inventing scholarship and education in an era of massive and pervasive computation–much as happened after the dawn of printing (1450) and the calculus (1687).
+I like to think that I am part of a movement that is re-inventing scholarship and education in an era of massive and pervasive computation–much as happened after the dawn of printing (1450) and the calculus (1687).

 Geography: I am originally from Wellington, New Zealand but have lived for many years in Chicago, USA.
 I have also lived for extended periods in Christchurch, New Zealand; Tours, France; and London, UK.
-I have visited Argentina, Australia, Austria, Belgium, Brazil, Canada, China, Costa Rica, Croatia, England, France, Germany, Greece, India, Israel, Italy, Japan, Luxembourg, Mexico, Netherlands, Poland, Russia, Scotland, South Korea, Spain, Sweden, Switzerland, Taiwan, Turkey, the Vatican, and Wales.
+I have visited Andorra, Antigua, Argentina, Australia, Austria, the Bahamas, Belgium, Brazil, Canada, China, Costa Rica, Croatia, Cuba, Dominican Republic, England, France, Germany, Greece, Haiti, India, Israel, Italy, Japan, Luxembourg, Mexico, Netherlands, Poland, Portugal, Russia, Scotland, Slovakia, South Korea, Spain, Sweden, Switzerland, Taiwan, Turkey, the United Arab Emirates, the Vatican, and Wales.